 In the meantime, I attended two writing workshops, each led by novelists I admire.
 The first was the Paris Writers Workshop (2014), taught by Lan Samantha Chang.
 Then, in the summer of 2016, I attended the Napa Valley Writers’ Conference for a novel writing workshop taught by Yiyun Li.

 Finally, in October 2016, it happened.
 Linen Press agreed to publish my first novel, The Dancing Girl and the Turtle.
-The book launched in April 2017 in Amsterdam and London.
+The book launched in April 2017 in Amsterdam.
 You can read more about the long journey from manuscript to book, launch to tour on my Published Works page.

 Here’s my Author Information in a handy PDF form.